AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 |Firewalls|Firewalls may block Analytics tracking.
 This scenario is more frequent with corporate firewalls.|

 See also [License Dashboard](/help/implementing/cloud-manager/license-dashboard.md).

+## Server-side Collection Rules {#serverside-collection}

+There are rules in place to exclude well-known bots, including well-known services visiting the site regularly to refresh their search index or service.

 ### Types of included content requests {#included-content-requests}